 - a.
-Advisement: After reviewing the list of the research interests of the faculty, students should discuss sponsorship with the appropriate faculty member at least one semester prior to when he or she plans to register for independent research.
+Advisement: After reviewing the list of the research interests of the faculty, students should discuss sponsorship with the appropriate faculty member at least one semester prior to when they plan to register for independent research.
 Acceptance of the student by a faculty member (mentor) will be based on the availability of the mentor's time, resources and facilities. - b.
-Application and Proposal: An Independent Research Enrollment Form (also available from the Biology office) should be completed by the student, signed by the faculty mentor and submitted to the Biology Office before the end of the first week of classes.
+Application and Proposal: An Independent Research Enrollment Form should be completed by the student, signed by the faculty mentor, department chair and Dean before being submitted to Records and Registration.
 The student can register for one course unit of independent research or internship as a biology option credit.

 - c.
-Course Options: Research course options include the following: - o BIO 393 Independent Research in Biology I - o BIO 493 Independent Research in Biology II - o BIO 494 Honors Independent Research in Biology II - BIO 495 Independent Research in Biology Capstone - o BIO 496 Honors Independent Research in Biology Capstone
+Course Options: Research course options include the following: - o BIO 393 Independent Research in Biology I - o BIO 493 Independent Research in Biology II - o BIO 494 Honors Independent Research in Biology II - o BIO 495 Independent Research in Biology Capstone - o BIO 496 Honors Independent Research in Biology Capstone